andrew/ultimate-awesome/README.md

 - [awesome-causality](https://github.com/napsternxg/awesome-causality) - Resources related to causality.
 - [awesome-tensorlayer](https://github.com/tensorlayer/awesome-tensorlayer) - A curated list of dedicated resources and applications.
 - [awesome-solidity](https://github.com/BlockchainLabsNZ/awesome-solidity) - A curated list of awesome Solidity resources.
+- [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
+The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-visual-representation-learning-with-transformers](https://github.com/alohays/awesome-visual-representation-learning-with-transformers) - Awesome Transformers (self-attention) in Computer Vision.
 - [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.
-- [awesome-physical-ai](https://github.com/keon/awesome-physical-ai) - A curated list of academic papers and resources on Physical AI — focusing on Vision-Language-Action (VLA) models, world models, embodied ai, and robotic foundation models.
-- [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
-The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-neural-adaptation-in-NLP](https://github.com/bplank/awesome-neural-adaptation-in-NLP) - Awesome Neural Adaptation in Natural Language Processing.
 A curated list.
+- [awesome-adversarial-examples-dl](https://github.com/chbrian/awesome-adversarial-examples-dl) - A curated list of awesome resources for adversarial examples in deep learning.
 - [100-AI-Machine-learning-Deep-learning-Computer-vision-NLP](https://github.com/darkdevil3610/100-AI-Machine-learning-Deep-learning-Computer-vision-NLP) - 100+  AI Machine learning Deep learning Computer vision NLP Projects with code.
 - [awesome-it-communities-ua](https://github.com/grem11n/awesome-it-communities-ua) - Awesome Ukrainian IT Communities.
 - [awesome-3dgs-slam](https://github.com/kwanwaipang/awesome-3dgs-slam) - Paper Survey for 3DGS SLAM.
-- [awesome-adversarial-examples-dl](https://github.com/chbrian/awesome-adversarial-examples-dl) - A curated list of awesome resources for adversarial examples in deep learning.
 - [fucking-awesome-incident-response](https://github.com/Correia-jpv/fucking-awesome-incident-response) - A curated list of tools for incident response.
 With repository stars⭐ and forks🍴.
 - [awesome-storage](https://github.com/dalisoft/awesome-storage) - List of cloud storage providers for individuals and family sorted by minimal plan price.
 - [awesome-nativescript](https://github.com/deviantjs/awesome-nativescript) - A curated list of awesome {N} resources, libraries, tools and applications.